July 14, 2015

 Mixture of Approximations

-- dependency to be modelled is spatially inhomogeneous,
+- dependency to be modeled is spatially inhomogeneous,

 - input vectors are distributed inhomogeneously in the design space and form clusters,